qnater/InfluenceOnSales/README.md

 ### Scenario 2 : Community Detection
 In this scenario, we compare algorithms of community detection with different datasets.
 To do so, on each graph, three different community detection algorithms are executed (simple homemade, enhanced homemade with weight and networkX library), popular nodes are identified and community partition quality is evaluated with metrics such as Accuracy, Precision, Recall, Jaccard Similarity, Silhouette Index.

 #### Used datasets
 dataset_off_amazon_enrichment.txt (180'000 nodes),  dataset_off_amazon_big.txt (120'000 nodes)

 #### Returned metrics
-Runtime, silhouette index, accuracy, precision, recall, Jaccard similarity, communities detected, popular nodes of each community with centrality value
+Runtime, silhouette index, accuracy, precision, recall, Jaccard similarity, communities detected, popular nodes of each community with centrality value.

 ### Scenario 3 : Visualization
 In this scenario, a small sample of the dataset will be used to visualize the graph.
 After running the community detection algorithm, the graph will be plotted with communities in different colors, and the most popular node inside each highlighted.

 #### Used datasets
 dataset_off_amazon_test.txt (11'000 nodes)